woosang-raon/did-client-sdk-ios/source/DIDClientSDK/did-core-sdk-ios/README.md

 ```groovy
 $ ./build_xcframework.sh
 ```
-2. Once archiving done, the `DIDCoreSDK.xcframework` file will be generated in the `release/` folder.
+2. Once archiving done, the `DIDCoreSDK.xcframework` file will be generated in the `output/` folder.
 <br>

 ## SDK Application Method
-1. Copy the `DIDCoreSDK.xcframework` file to the framework directory of the app project.
+1. Copy the `DIDCoreSDK.xcframework`, `DIDDataModelSDK.xcframework`, and `DIDUtilitySDK.xcframework` files to the framework directory of the app project.
-2. Add the framework to the app project dependencies.
+2. Add the frameworks to the app project dependencies.
+    ```groovy
+    DIDCoreSDK.xcframework
+    DIDDataModelSDK.xcframework
+    DIDUtilitySDK.xcframework
+    ```
-3. Set the framework to `Embede & Sign`.
+3. Set the frameworks to `Embeded & Sign`.

 <br>